 Alternative Insight

-By using a major portion of the taxed FICA contribution to provide present benefits, Social security is unable to create sufficient reserves for future retiree benefits.
 On paper, SS is being financed by FICA rather than by the general revenue fund.
 However, to workers, the FICA payment is only another form of taxation, and the result is the same as if they paid FICA to the general revenue fund.
-Many workers never recover their total payments after retirement.
 To them the FICA payments are the same as any tax.

 A modified framework for the Social Security system uses the forecasted expenditure for Social Security as a budget item in a unified budget.
 One modification would be to have tax revenue support the budget item termed Social Security Benefits.
 The individual's W-2 tax form would become an accounting entry for determining future benefits.